vlad-ds/whisperbot/README.md

 STORAGE=<currently can be either s3 or local>
 ```

 Run `python bin/bot.py` to start the bot.
 That's it!

+## Usage
+The first time you use the bot, you need to authorize the chat.
+Write `/password` followed by the password you set in `.env`.

+If you want other users to use the bot, you can share the password with them.

+You can also add your bot to grup chats and have it translate voice messages there.
+You need to authorize this in your bot's settings.
+Go to BotFather on Telegram and write /mybots.
+Select your bot and then "Bot Settings".
+Allow Groups and turn Group Privacy off.

 ## Storage
 WhisperBot remembers which chats are authorized and the mode for each chat.
 This information is stored in a simple JSON file.
 The STORAGE variable in `.env` determines where this file is stored.
 Currently it can be either `local` or `s3`.
 If you choose `s3`, you need to provide the name of your S3 bucket in `.env`.

-# How can I deploy the bot?
+## How can I deploy the bot?

 See my short guide [here](https://gist.github.com/vlad-ds/b098af8260d57a4490efed68bae50a78).

+## Liabilities
+* You will incur some cost for using the Whisper API.
+You can set a monthly budget in your OpenAI account.
+* Do not operate the bot without a password as it will allow anyone to indirectly use your OpenAI API key.
+* Do not send questionable content to Whisper or you will risk getting your OpenAI API key banned.
+* For the same reason, do not share this bot with people you don't trust.